RH-ISAC/intel-integrations/misp/splunk/README.md

 password = <SPLUNK PASSWORD>
 headers = <SPLUNK HEADERS>
 ```
 The `base_url` field will be the hostname of your splunk instance, followed by the port you have exposed (similar to the example text above).
 The `username` and `password` should be the account details for whichever account you've set up to access your splunk instance, and has the permissions to write IOCs.
-Lastly the `headers` field can be used if your splunk instance required additional headers.

 #### Splunk ES
 ```